lukemartinlogan/deepdrivemd_pnnl/research/notes.md

 Enabling productive and performant application coupling to generate converged workflows on distributed and heterogeneous computing platforms.
 Performance monitoring and analysis of data movement and locality to develop execution feedback templates to workflow runtime that reduce data access bottlenecks.

-* Assumptions:
-  - workflow tasks uses files for coupling
-  - workflow (or workflow manager) correctly manages file dependences

-* Outline:
-  1. Capture data flow graph
-  2. Assess producer/consumer locality
-  3. Generate templates that improve locality of rproducer/consumer tasks (new mapping) and use hierarchical staging to exploit locality

-Potential for performance improvement & Workflow assessment
+Potential for performance improvement
 =============================================================================

 * Opportunities: Combine task placement and staging.
 Remain within I/O interface.

   - Big: Ensure locality when realizing dependences
+    - locality types: direct, neighborhoods
     - where to stage: i.e., here, near, remote (when forced)
     - what to stage: i.e., subsets of output to avoid whole-file dependency

-    - locality types: direct, neighborhoods

   - Possibly big: write elimination for unnecessary/unused data